Ronda Rousey Subdues McMahon In Impressive WWE Debut

 — Bleacher Report WWE (@BR_WWE) April 9, 2018

 MMA Mania concluded that there is no doubt the former UFC women’s champion will excel in the WWE after watching her at Wrestlemania 34.
-Even Bleacher Report said, ‘everything she did was believable and crisp.’
+Even Bleacher Report said, “everything she did was believable and crisp.”
 Rousey won the match after she locked up an armbar on McMahon.
 After resisting and escaping the armbar a couple of times, McMahon was eventually overpowered and subdued forcing a tap.
 Bleacher Report believes the armbar should be Rousey’s signature move and McMahon shouldn’t have been able to escape the armbar as much as she did.
 The former MMA fighter has been praised for her impressive performance on her pro wrestling debut.